Assistive technology: Screen readers

 Screen readers are used to help the visually impaired to easily access electronic information.
 These software programs run on a computer to convey the displayed information through voice (text-to-speech) or braille (refreshable braille displays) in combination with magnification for low vision users in some cases.
 There are a variety of platforms and applications available for a variety of costs with differing feature sets.

-Some example of screen readers are Apple VoiceOver, CheckMeister browser, Google TalkBack and Microsoft Narrator.
+Some example of screen readers are Apple VoiceOver, CheckMeister browser, TalkBack and Microsoft Narrator.

 Braille is a system of raised dots representing letters, numbers, punctuation, and words.

 Screen readers may rely on the assistance of text-to-speech tools.
 To use the text-to-speech tools, the documents must be in an electronic form, which is uploaded as the digital format.
 However, people usually will use the hard copy documents scanned into the computer, which cannot be recognized by the text-to-speech software.
 To solve this issue, people often use Optical Character Recognition technology accompanied with text-to-speech software.

 Braille and braille technology

-Braille is a system of raised dots formed into units called braille cells.
-A full braille cell is made up of six dots, with two parallel rows of three dots, but other combinations and quantities of dots represent other letters, numbers, punctuation marks, or words.
-People can then use their fingers to read the code of raised dots.
-Assistive technology using braille is called braille technology.
+Braille is a system a raised bumps that allow blind individuals to read text with their fingers.
+Braille is a code of language and not a language in itself.